Agile-Software-Engineering-25/team-4-minIO-file-service/README.md

 ```

 To add or modify users, simply add or edit JSON files in `/users` and restart the setup container.

+For username "file-service-user", it looks for env vars MINIO_FILE_SERVICE_USER and MINIO_FILE_SERVICE_PASSWORD

+Update the `env`File when creating new Users.
+There all the ENVIROMENT Variables that need to be set are defined.

 ### Adding New Services